techintern-school/learn-app/command-line/README.md

 ## techIntern.school Command Line Interface

-This CLI is used to submit solutions to challenges.
+This CLI is used to submit solutions to techIntern.school's project challenges.

 ### Installation

-Assuming Node.js and npm are already installed, install the tis CLI globally:

-`npm install -g tis-cli`
+`npm install tis-cli`

-Then run `tis setup` to complete the installation.

 ### Commands

+This package exposes a global `tis` that can be called from npm scripts or `./node_modules/.bin/tis`.

 #### Setup